 Not sure about any of the details of your wedding date and location yet?
 That’s okay.
 You can use your free time now to get your wedding website ready and uploaded with photos so that it’s easy to launch when the details are ironed out.

 Want to make this task more fun?
-Lily recommends adding more interactive elements to your wedding website, like a video slideshow of the two of you as a couple, or some funny memes to bring levity to your postponement if that’s your style.
+Abbey recommends adding more interactive elements to your wedding website, like a video slideshow of the two of you as a couple, or some funny memes to bring levity to your postponement if that’s your style.

 Host virtual hangouts with your wedding party.

 In normal circumstances, you might be coordinating a weekend brunch or local happy hour to get all your bridesmaids and groomsmen together before your wedding, but as we all know, these are not normal times.
-As a joyful alternative, Lily suggests hosting a virtual happy hour with your wedding party.
+As a joyful alternative, Abbey suggests hosting a virtual happy hour with your wedding party.

 You can use this as a chance to introduce all the key players in your wedding party and spend time chatting together.
 You can even test a virtual version of traditional wedding games like the wedding shoe game if you want to keep things wedding centric.